daxnet/abacuza/README.md

 An application in Abacuza describes how the data should be processed or transformed, it is usually developed by data scientists to meet their analysis needs.
 Applications will be assigned to the Job Runners and then loaded by the job runner when a project requests a data processing session.
 Developing an application for Abacuza involves the following tasks:

 - Create a new .NET 5 console application
-- Add `Abacuza.JobRunners.Spark.SDK` NuGet package reference
+- Add `Microsoft.Spark` and `Abacuza.JobRunners.Spark.SDK` NuGet package reference
 - Customize the application
 - Build and pack the application